 Standards of Conduct

 Penn State Berks accepts its obligation to provide for its students an atmosphere that protects and promotes its educational mission and which guarantees its orderly and effective operation.
 Therefore, certain standards of conduct, practices, and rules and regulations have been established and are expected to be followed.
-These guidelines are found in either the Student Guide to University Policies and Rules or the Berks Student Handbook that is issued to new students at New Student Orientation.
-A copy of the Berks Student Handbook can also be picked up at the office of Student Affairs,14 Perkins Student Center at Penn State Berks.
+These guidelines are found in the Student Guide to University Policies and Rules or the Berks Student Handbook.

 More information about the Penn State Student Code of Conduct can be found at the University's Student Affairs website »

-Students are advised to keep their individual copies of the Student Guide to University Policies and Rules for reference throughout their enrollment at Penn State.
+Students are advised to utilize the Student Guide to University Policies and Rules for reference throughout their enrollment at Penn State.

 Penn State Berks